The Best Restaurants in Boston

 Seafood: Select Oyster Bar

 In a city teeming with seafood restaurants, it can be hard for any one to stand out, but Select Oyster Bar in the Back Bay, opened by chef-owner Michael Serpa in 2015, manages to do just that.
 Serpa, who earned wide acclaim as executive chef of Neptune Oyster in the North End, operates a sleek and sexy restaurant, where the focus is squarely on fresh seafood, not just the oyster it's named for.
 While dishes like an enormous Maine lobster salad and tasty seafood bouillabaisse are outstanding, raw seafood is where it's at.
-Dayboat scallop ceviche with lime, shallot and cilantro, or hamachi crudo with orange, Marcona almonds and radishes, taste exceptionally fresh and bright.
+A ceviche of the day or hamachi crudo taste exceptionally fresh and bright.

 Pizza: Pizzeria Regina